CKGrafico/CKGrafico/README.md

 </p>

 I'm another one Indie Frontend Developer 🤹🏻‍♂️
-<br />Join me to in this adventure creating Libraries, Apps and some Games using Frontend Technologies.
+<br />Join me on this adventure creating Libraries, Apps and some Games using Frontend Technologies.

 ## My most liked projects: